astropy/astropy-APEs/APE6.rst

 `PR# 683 <https://github.com/astropy/astropy/pull/683>`_: Initial version "Support table metadata in io.ascii"

+`PR# 11569 <https://github.com/astropy/astropy/pull/11569>`_: "Support reading and writing multidimensional and object columns in ECSV"

 Implementation
 --------------

-The implementation is done in PR# 2319, which was based on PR# 683.
+The initial implementation is done in PR# 2319, which was based on PR# 683.
+PR# 11569 added support for extended data types (multidimensional and object columns) via a new ``subtype`` keyword.

 Backward compatibility
 ----------------------

 This is a new feature and there are no issues with backward compatibility.

+The 1.0 update adds a new ``subtype`` keyword.
+This is backward compatible with the previous 0.9 version since that keyword will simply be ignored by older readers that are only compliant with the 0.9 standard.
+In this case the extended data values will be returned as the string representation.

 Alternatives
 ------------